danielevans-999/password-Locker/README.md

 - step 3:Run the test file to confirm that all the test passes

--step 4:Run the main app to run the application to  use to save your credential.
+- step 4:Run the main app to run the application to  use to save your credential.

 # Technologies Used